joanacsantos/Mammography_Image_Interpretability/README.md

  3. Concept-Based Interpretability Methodology
  4. Human-in-the-loop Approach

 This code is adapted from the original implementation of the "Concept Activation Regions: A Generalized Framework For Concept-Based Explanations."
-[1]
+[1] and the original code can be accessed at https://github.com/JonathanCrabbe/CARs

 [1] Crabbé, Jonathan, and Mihaela van der Schaar.
 "Concept Activation Regions: A Generalized Framework For Concept-Based Explanations."
 Advances in Neural Information Processing Systems.